 The multi-grade oils do two tasks simultaneously- reduces the friction, increases your bike engine lifetime, keeps the engine cool, and prevents engine wear.

 Sometimes people use different types of motor oil, which are cheap.
 These cheap oils don’t do any good to engine performance.
-Instead, they have a serious effect on the engine’s lifetime and ultimately damages them.
+Instead, they have a serious effect on the engine’s lifetime and ultimately damage them.

 When you use a bike’s lubricant, they keep flowing in between the engine, piston, and other parts.
 So viscosity value or grade is a major factor to consider here.
 As said above, engine oils differ according to viscosity grade, working temperature, and other factors.